 I leave it with this, because my update will be too long.
-Stay tuned for part 2, it will include island hopping to the amazing ´Cast Away´- island of Koh Mook (click to read my article about it), scuba diving on Ko Lipe and celebrating new years evening on Koh Lipe and some bloopers on Langkawi Island in Malaysia!
+Stay tuned for my next Splashpacker travel blog update, it will include island hopping to the amazing ´Cast Away´- island of Koh Mook (click to read my article about it), and amazing scuba diving on Ko Lipe and celebrating new years evening on Koh Lipe and some bloopers on Langkawi Island in Malaysia!

 Safe travels and happy bubbles!